 LAN Technician Required Qualifications | How to Qualify?

 If you want to get a job as a LAN technician, you need to get at least one professor of computer science or a similar field.
-One such field in field is online technology research.
+One such field in the field is online technology research.

 When enrolling in this program, you are expected to learn the basics of Internet communication and system design while understanding the concepts of project management and information security.